-Tuttle Creek Lake is a reservoir five miles north of Manhattan, Kansas, on the Big Blue River.
-Located in the Flint Hills of northeast Kansas, it was built and is operated by the Army Corps of Engineers for the primary purpose of flood control.
+Tuttle Creek Lake is a reservoir on the Big Blue River five miles north of Manhattan, Kansas.
+Located in the Flint Hills of northeast Kansas, it was built and operated by the Army Corps of Engineers primarily for flood control.

-Though 25 floods damaged the area and cities downstream between the years 1903 to 1959, there was much opposition to building the dam that created the lake.
+Though 25 floods damaged the area and cities downstream between 1903 and 1959, there was much opposition to building the dam that created the lake.

-In 1938 the U.S. Congress proposed the building of Tuttle Creek Reservoir again.
-In 1944 Congress authorized the Flood Control Act, which called for a series of large dams and levees on rivers in the basin, including Tuttle Creek.
+In 1938, the U.S. Congress proposed building Tuttle Creek Reservoir again.
+In 1944, Congress authorized the Flood Control Act, which called for a series of large dams and levees on rivers in the basin, including Tuttle Creek.
 However, nothing was done.

 On July 13, 1951, the single greatest day of flood destruction occurred in Kansas.
-These record-breaking floods, referred to as “Black Friday,” initially hit Fort Riley and Manhattan, smashing the army barracks at the fort and leaving Manhattan’s business district standing in eight feet deep water.
+These record-breaking floods, called “Black Friday,” initially hit Fort Riley and Manhattan, smashing the army barracks at the fort and leaving Manhattan’s business district in eight feet deep water.
 The Kansas River was so full that it forced the waters in its tributary, the Blue River, to run backward.

-After this flood, the Corps of Engineers proceeded with a plan to build a network of major reservoirs on rivers across Kansas and other Missouri River basin states.
-From 1948 to 1981, the Army Corps completed 21 major dams on Kansas waterways, drastically altering the landscape that the 19th-century farmers had homesteaded.
+After this flood, the Corps of Engineers planned to build a network of major reservoirs on rivers across Kansas and other Missouri River basin states.
+From 1948 to 1981, the Army Corps completed 21 significant dams on Kansas waterways, drastically altering the landscape that the 19th-century farmers had homesteaded.
 Tuttle Creek alone covered 12,350 acres.

 Construction of the Tuttle Creek dam began in 1952, and the government began acquiring the surrounding farmland.
 Although building the dam and reservoir would disrupt the lives of citizens in ten Kansas communities, without its protection, the potential damage during a flood to cities and towns downstream could amount to millions of acres of flooded cropland, transportation facilities paralyzed, and businesses destroyed.